 The City's urban growth boundary overlies portions of two groundwater basins: the Santa Rosa Valley Groundwater Basin (specifically two of its subbasins: the Santa Rosa Plain Subbasin and the Rincon Valley Subbasin) and the Kenwood Valley Groundwater Basin.
 Figure 2 shows the urban growth boundaries for multiple municipalities in the Santa Rosa Plan Subbasin and underlying groundwater basins.
-Although the City's urban growth boundary overlies portions of the Rincon Valley Subbasin and the Kenwood Valley Groundwater supply exclusively from the Santa Rosa Plain Subbasin.
+Although the City's urban growth boundary overlies portions of the Rincon Valley Subbasin and the Kenwood Valley Groundwater Basin, the City extracts groundwater supply exclusively from the Santa Rosa Plain Subbasin.
 The City does not currently derive any groundwater supply from the Rincon Valley Subbasin or the Kenwood Valley Groundwater Basin.
-Hence, the focus of the following discussion will be on the Santa Rosa Plain Subbasin").
+Hence, the focus of the following discussion will be on the Santa Rosa Plain Subbasin (referred to hereafter as "Subbasin").